ayogideonayogideon/requirement-analysis/README.md

 #### **Examples for the Booking Management System**
 - **Performance** – The system should process bookings in under two seconds.

+## Acceptance Criteria

+Acceptance Criteria are predefined conditions that a feature must meet to be considered complete and acceptable by stakeholders.
+They help ensure that development aligns with business goals and user needs, serving as a benchmark for testing and validation.

+### **Importance of Acceptance Criteria in Requirement Analysis**
+- **Defines Scope Clearly** – Provides precise conditions for feature acceptance, reducing ambiguity.
+- **Enhances Collaboration** – Ensures developers, testers, and stakeholders are aligned on expectations.
+- **Improves Testing and Validation** – Serves as a checklist for verifying functionality and identifying defects early.
+- **Prevents Scope Creep** – Helps maintain focus on essential features without unnecessary modifications.

+### **Example: Acceptance Criteria for Checkout Feature in Booking Management System**
+A user should be able to complete the checkout process after selecting a property, ensuring secure payment and booking confirmation.
+The acceptance criteria may include:

+- Users must be able to review booking details before proceeding with payment.
+- The system must support multiple payment methods, including credit/debit cards and PayPal.
+- Payment transactions must be securely processed using encryption protocols.
+- Upon successful payment, users should receive a confirmation message and email with booking details.
+- If payment fails, users should be notified and provided with options to retry or use an alternate method.
+- The checkout process must be completed within **5 seconds** for optimal user experience.

+Clearly defining acceptance criteria helps teams deliver features that meet expectations and function seamlessly.

 - **Security** – User data must be encrypted, and secure login mechanisms should be implemented.
 - **Scalability** – The system should support thousands of simultaneous users without performance degradation.
 - **Usability** – The interface should be intuitive and accessible to users with different levels of technical expertise.
 - **Reliability** – The system should maintain uptime of 99.9% to ensure continuous availability.

 Understanding and clearly defining both functional and non-functional requirements helps teams build a robust booking management system that meets business objectives while delivering an optimal user experience.